 Atlanta Christmas Shows

-Madeline’s Christmas at Horizon .
+Madeline’s Christmas at Horizon.
 A musical play adapted from Ludwig Bemelmans’ delightful book and a holiday treat for the whole family!
 Madeline’s Christmas runs 1 hour with no intermission.
 The play is recommended for children 3+.
-Madeline’s Christmas will run December 3-31.
-Performances are weekends at 10:30 a.m., 1 p.m. and 3:30 p.m., with additional school day matinee and holiday week show times.
-Tickets are $12 for children and $15 for adults.

 A Christmas Carol at Shakespeare Tavern.
 Witness storytelling come to life in a special adaptation of the classic Charles Dickens’ play about Scrooge, the three ghosts he meets and a little boy named Tiny Tim.

 Aurora Theatre’s A Christmas Carol.
-“Rodriguez’s powerful one-man performance of A Christmas Carol is something that never loses its magic, no matter how many times you’ve seen it over the past decade,” said Tony Brown, the shows adaptor and director.
+Anthony P. Rodriguez is back for the eleventh year with his mesmerizing solo performance of the holiday classic, A Christmas Carol.
 Not unlike what Charles Dickens himself did in the 1800’s, Anthony Rodriguez focuses on the classic art of storytelling, using his voice and mannerisms to bring to life Ebenezer Scrooge, Bob Cratchit, Jacob Marley and the remarkable ghosts found in the greatest Christmas story of all time.
-(Click here for discount tickets.)

 Santa’s Favorite Chamber Music at Michael C Carlos.
 Welcome back Old Saint Nick himself to introduce some of his favorite classical works and give treats to good listeners.
 Free–No Ticket Required